 Guinea Pigs (also known as ‘Cavies’) originate from South America (where they are still considered a staple food source), but were domesticated and brought to Europe in the 16th century.

-They can live from 4 – 8 years, and a normal adult bodyweight is 700 – 1200g, depending on the sex and breed of the guinea pig.
+They can live from 4 – 8 years, and a normal adult bodyweight is between 700 – 1200g, depending on the sex and breed of the guinea pig.
 They dislike change, so be very careful if you’re thinking of changing their food or habitat, as they can stop eating.

 In the wild, guinea pigs live in social groups of 5 – 10.
 They love company, so it’s best to keep a pair or group of them together.
-It’s best to keep to single sex groups, or if you choose to choose to have mixed groups, ensure they have been neutered to avoid unwanted litters and aggression.
+It’s best to keep to single sex groups, or if you choose to have mixed groups, ensure they have been neutered to avoid unwanted litters and aggression.
 NEVER house guinea pigs and rabbits together, as the guinea pigs can be bullied and injured, or potentially even killed by the rabbits.

-The size of hutch for your guinea pig, should be at least five times the length of the guinea pig and at least a foot wide.
+The size of hutch for your guinea pig should be at least five times the length of the guinea pig and at least a foot wide.
 If you have more than one guinea pig, then there should be at least 0.9m squared per guinea pig.
 Essentially though – the more space the better!
 Because they are a prey species, guinea pigs can become very frightened in large open areas, so tend to stay close to walls and like to have lots of things to hide in.
 Boxes, tubes and PVC/plastic drain pipes are all very good for them to hide in!
 Ensure there are wood chippings or shredded paper lining the bottom of the housing, and fresh straw bedding in their ‘bedroom’ area.

 Guinea pigs can be kept indoors or outdoors, but ideally should be kept in temperatures between 18ºC – 26ºC.
 Extremes of temperature (especially overheating) can cause stress and discomfort, and can lead to more serious issues, such as heatstroke.
 Ensure outdoor guinea pigs can be in areas of shade in the summertime.
 Outdoor hutches should be raised up on legs or bricks to stop them from getting damp, and the roof should be waterproofed and sloped to ensure rain runs off and doesn’t form puddles.
 The hutch must be secure to prevent the guinea pigs from escaping and stop predators from getting in.